amirQuf/Chatinga/README.md

 # Chatinga
-a chat room that is  writen with Django and Channels
+a chat room that is  written with Django and Channels